mmandapa/take-home/environments/swe_harbor/README.md

 ### `environment/Dockerfile`

 Sets up the Docker container.
-For simple tasks:
+For greenfield tasks:

 ```dockerfile
 FROM python:3.11-slim